warshophysical/pandas-challenge/README.md

 The sales performance of males changed significantly between 19-20 and between 24-28 years old.\
 Males reached out their greatest number of purchase on 20 ages with 82 purchase.\
-we can say that the most profitable area of graph is between 14 and 32 years old.
+we can say that the most profitable area of graph is between 14 and 32 years old.\
+After 33 years old, the number of males purchases decreace.

 #Relation Between Average Price and Number of Sales by Male depending age